Debunking Myths about Deck Staining

 “I feel sorry for the next person that asks Heidi about their deck”.

-Warren is my business partner, as well as my husband so he can get away with the occasional comment like this.
+Warren is my husband so he can get away with the occasional comment like this.

 So maybe I like to talk.
 But I also love to share good information and I got a ton of good information from this course.